 Welcome.
 I am an Associate Professor of Law and Public Policy, and Roger S. Baldwin Scholar at the University of Connecticut.
 From 2016-2017 I will be a Visiting Fellow at the Center for the Study of American Politics at Yale University's Institution for Social and Policy Studies.
 My research interests include the empirical study of public law, campaign finance, voting rights, and election administration.
-My recent work examines the geography of voter discrimination and the path for Congress to design a new coverage formula for the Voting Rights Act in the wake of Shelby County v.
-Holder.
+I teach Constitutional Law, Election Law, and the Introduction to Public Policy course in the Master of Public Administration program at UConn.

-My previous work includes a clerkship at the Lawyers' Committee for Civil Rights in San Francisco, and positions at the U.S. Department of the Interior and the International Finance Corporation of the World Bank Group in Washington, DC.
-In 2005 I was an election monitor during the Thailand national parliamentary elections and later worked as a non-resident researcher for the Pew Center on the States' Military and Overseas Voting Reform Project.
+My previous employment includes a clerkship at the Lawyers' Committee for Civil Rights in San Francisco, and positions at the U.S. Department of the Interior and the International Finance Corporation of the World Bank Group in Washington, DC.
+In 2005 I was an election monitor for the Thailand national parliamentary elections and later worked as a non-resident researcher for the Pew Center on the States' Military and Overseas Voting Reform Project.

 I hold a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley, a J.D. from Berkeley Law, an M.P.P. from UC Berkeley's Goldman School of Public Policy, and a B.A. degree in Philosophy from Columbia University.